 Estimated Costs: $200

-In addition, you will be offered an on-campus job, which will start in the summer 2021 and can continue throughout fall 2021 and spring 2022, at the rate of $10/hour with the potential to earn up to $1,000.
+In addition, you will be offered an on-campus job, which will start in the summer and can continue throughout fall and spring, at the rate of $10/hour with the potential to earn up to $1,000.

 To enroll in PaSSS, you must accept your offer of admission to Penn State Fayette by paying the $230 acceptance fees and submit the Enrollment Reply Form.